EDRN/edrnsite.collaborations/edrnsite/collaborations/README.txt

     >>> browser.open(portalURL + '/my-groups')
     >>> browser.contents
-    '...Groups...There are no collaborative groups in this folder...'
+    '...Groups...There are no organ collaborative groups in this folder...'

 We'll soon remedy that.